Help Sonny in his fight against Batten disease

 The day everything shifted.

-They believe Sonny is expected to lose his ability to walk, eat, speak, and eventually his independence.
-He may also experience severe pain and cognitive decline.
+They have been told that, over time, Sonny is expected to lose his ability to walk, to eat, to speak, and will go blind, alongside ongoing seizures and cognitive decline.

 But Sarah and Jason refuse to accept that this is the end of Sonny's story.
 And neither do I.